Skoda Superb hatchback - Interior & comfort

 The Skoda Superb range now opens with the SE, which includes two-zone air-conditioning, front and rear parking sensors, power-folding mirrors, 17-inch alloy wheels and front and rear electric windows.
 An eight-inch colour touchscreen incorporates DAB radio, Bluetooth phone connectivity and Smartlink+ for Apple Carplay and Android Auto connectivity.

 The SportLine Plus takes a similar approach to S-Line and M Sport models from Audi and BMW.
-Sitting between SE and Laurin & Klement trims, SportLine Superbs come with a range of exterior upgrades including 19-inch alloy wheels, a rear spoiler, redesigned sports bumpers and gloss black wing mirrors.
+Sitting between SE and Laurin & Klement trims, SportLine Plus Superbs come with a range of exterior upgrades including 19-inch alloy wheels, a rear spoiler, redesigned sports bumpers and gloss black wing mirrors.
 It also has adaptive matrix LED headlights, an exterior body styling kit, a flat-bottomed three-spoke leather steering wheel and Alcantara sports seats for a more youthful, exuberant feel.

 The SportLine Plus includes the largest Columbus 9.2-inch sat-nav system with 3D maps, a driving mode selector and keyless entry.
-The SportLine Plus also has heated seats, LED ambient lighting, Wi-Fi, blind-spot monitoring, the 'progressive dynamic' power steering system and an electrically operated boot lid.
+It also has heated seats, LED ambient lighting, Wi-Fi, blind-spot monitoring, the 'progressive dynamic' power steering system and an electrically operated boot lid.
 For around £450 you can add Skoda's Virtual Cockpit, replacing traditional gauges with a digital display that fills the instrument binnacle.

-The range-topping Laurin & Klement version is very plush, adding, a 10-speaker Canton stereo, three-zone climate control, a panoramic sunroof and the Dynamic Chassis Control system.
+The range-topping Laurin & Klement version is very plush, adding a 10-speaker Canton stereo, three-zone climate control, a panoramic sunroof and the Dynamic Chassis Control system.
 There are driving aids too, including blind spot detection, lane assist and park assist, which can steer into and out of parking spaces.
-New for the 2019 facelift, is a restyled centrally positioned 9.2-inch touchscreen with integrated Wi-Fi, a Virtual Cockpit instrument dial cluster, LED ambient lighting, and upgraded rear LED lights with dynamic indicators that appear to scroll outwards.

 Skoda fits the Superb with the same radio and infotainment systems as seen elsewhere in the VW Group.
 The 9.2-inch Columbus navigation system, as fitted to the Sportline Plus and above, is one of the best we’ve come across.